RobotLocomotion/drake/drake/doc/code_style_guide.rst

   * Only use Doxygen comments (``///`` or ``/** */``) on published APIs (public
     or protected classes and methods).
 Code with private access or declared in ``.cc`` files should not use the Doxygen format.
+  * Doxygen *must* render correctly and *should* be as easy to read and as informative as possible when viewed directly in the code.
+This typically precludes embedding LaTeX into Doxygen comment blocks and using "``@p foo``" to denote a reference to parameter ``foo``.

 * Embrace templates/C++14 when it makes the code more correct (more clear or more readable also implies more correct).
 Minimize template requirements on